How Much Deposit Do You Need for a Mortgage UK?

 - Increases the number of 5% deposit deals available on the market

-- Not a direct buyer scheme — you apply for a 95% mortgage as normal
+- Not a direct buyer scheme.
+You apply for a 95% mortgage as normal

 - Extended to June 2025 and expected to continue supporting high-LTV lending